Einhornhool/100-days-of-code/r1-log.md

 ### R1D20
 Understood the Boolean stuff from yesterday.
 But I'm having trouble with the new challenge on fCC.
 Maybe I'm just too stupid.

 ### R1D21
 Took another break for a day and finished two challenges on fCC today.
 Maybe I'm not that stupid, but I still make many small mistakes.

+### R1D22
+Finally finished the algorithm challenges on fCC.
+Last one was a catastrophe.
+I'll have to learn more Javascript by doing challenges on Codewars or something.
+Now I'm learning how to use JSON.